University of Arkansas at Little Rock

-Standards of conduct for graduate assistants include performance of university duties in a manner that is professional, courteous, and conducive to a professional atmosphere.
+Standards of conduct for graduate assistants include the performance of university duties in a manner that is professional, courteous, and conducive to a professional atmosphere.
 Graduate assistants are expected to comply with all work rules and standards defined by their assistantship employer and with all applicable university rules and policies.
 Students who are awarded scholarships funded by external grants must abide by all specified restrictions, if any, including (but not limited to) restrictions on outside employment during the term of their assistantship.
 International students must have an appropriate visa, meet all applicable immigration requirements, abide by all applicable laws and regulations, and under no circumstances be employed for more than 20 hours/week.

 Forfeiture of a Graduate Assistantship

 The forfeiture of a graduate assistantship may be initiated by the assistantship employer or the Graduate School.
 Graduate assistantships may be forfeited when the graduate student:

-- Has a course load which falls below the prescribed minimum number of hours (unless an exception has been granted, see Eligibility).
+- Has a course load that falls below the prescribed minimum number of hours (unless an exception has been granted, see Eligibility).

 - Fails to perform the duties of the appointment or to comply with applicable rules, standards, or policies.